neu-rah/paco/README.md

 For now parsers accept a state pair of (input,output) and will return `Either`:

-- on error: a pair of input state and an error
+- on error: a pair of input state and the error
-- on success: a pair of input state and parsed content.
+- on success: a pair of input state and the parsed content.

 _*expect changes on this arguments format_